 The brain is working constantly, and because of this, it is a very energy demanding organ.
 If we do not give the brain what it needs to thrive, we run the risk of experiencing cognitive decline, especially as we age.

-In this article, we will discuss five things that the brain needs to stay in good health.
+So without further ado, here are five things that the brain needs to stay in good health…

 Five Things the Brain Needs to Stay in Good Health